This is an automatically generated PDF version of the online resource lebanon.mom-gmr.org/en/ retrieved on 2024/10/07 at 04:14

 • William Mjalli (NBN) is the Director of former Deputy Prime Minister Issam Fares’ charity foundation.

-• Hani Hammoud (Future TV) is a member of Prime Minister’s Saad Hariri staff and is affiliated to the Future Movement.
+• Hani Hammoud (Future TV) is a member of former Prime Minister’s Saad Hariri staff and is affiliated with the Future Movement.

-• Mustapha El Husseini (Al-Akhbar) is a Member of Parliament, who owns with his children Sun Press S.A.L, controlling 18.8% of the shares of Akhbar Beirut S.A.L.
+• Mustapha El Husseini (Al-Akhbar) was a Member of Parliament, who owns with his children Sun Press S.A.L, controlling 18.8% of the shares of Akhbar Beirut S.A.L.

 And while the main owners of Al-Akhbar (Ibrahim Al Amine) and Al Jadeed (Tahseen Khayat) are not formally members of any party, they are very active political players and commentators, with strong and public political leanings.